varnishcache/varnish-cache/doc/sphinx/tutorial/cookies.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your backend server sets a cookie using the Set-Cookie header
-Varnish will not cache the page.
-A hit-for-pass object (see
+Varnish will not cache the page in the default configuration.
+A
-:ref:`tutorial-vcl_fetch_actions`) is created.
-So, if the backend
+hit-for-pass object (see :ref:`tutorial-vcl_fetch_actions`) is created.
-server acts silly and sets unwanted cookies just unset the Set-Cookie
+So, if the backend server acts silly and sets unwanted cookies just unset
-header and all should be fine.
+the Set-Cookie header and all should be fine.